GarmanGroup/RABDAM/README.md

 `python rabdam.py -f XXXX` / `python rabdam.py -f path/to/pdb_file.pdb`

+When using the `-f` flag, supplied file path(s) must not contain any spaces.
+(This does not apply when using the `-i` flag however.)

+Note that it is possible to specify more than one PDB file for analysis following the `-f` flag, *e.g.*:

+`python rabdam.py –f path/to/pdb_file_1.pdb path/to/pdb_file_2.pdb`

 The `-r` and `-o` flags control the output from the program.
 Both of these flags are optional.

 The `-r` flag can be used to instruct RABDAM to run to completion (default), or to stop / start part way through its full run.
 RABDAM is structured such that it writes the *B*<sub>Damage</sub> values calculated for an input MX structure to a DataFrame; this DataFrame is then used to write the program output files.
 Through use of the `-r` flag it is possible to instruct RABDAM to stop (`-r df` / `-r dataframe`), or start (`-r analysis`), its run following DataFrame construction.
 This option will save time if for example you wish to change the formatting of the program output files (see the “*Constructing an input file*” section below) without changing the *B*<sub>Damage</sub> distribution itself.